Applies to the following products and features: The SentryOne Monitor product and the on-premises SentryOne Portal feature for SQL Sentry.

 A Custom Date Range allows you to configure a widget to display a defined number of minutes, hours, or days.

 - Select edit on a custom dashboard.

 - Toggle the Use Dashboard Time Range switch to false.

 - Use the Enter Number textbox and Select Units drop-down to enter an amount of time.

-- Select Save on the Configure Widget screen.
+- Select Update on the Configure Widget screen.

 - Select Save Dashboard on the Edit Dashboard screen.

 In this example, the top CPU Usage chart has the default Dashboard Time Range, and the bottom chart is displaying a Custom Time Range of 5 minutes.

 1. If you would like to have different targets on the same dashboard, use the Configure option on a widget in the custom dashboard to open the Configure Widget options.
 Under Configure Widget options, toggle Use Dashboard Target to off, then click Select Target.